|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 3: Fly To Kalaw

-After breakfast, we transfer to the airport for your flight to Heho.
-Upon arrival, we drive to Kalaw, a delightful hill station on the rim of the Shan Plateau, which is a market center for hilltribes from surrounding regions.
+After breakfast, we transfer to the airport for our flight to Heho.
+Upon arrival, we drive to Kalaw, a delightful hill station on the rim of the Shan Plateau, which is the market center for hilltribes from surrounding regions.
 At 1,320 meters, Kalaw has a cool and pleasant climate.

 Day 4: The Hill Station of Kalaw

 After breakfast, we start our sightseeing in Kalaw.
-We visit a small cave with several Buddha statues.
-We return to Kalaw for lunch and drive east to a farming village where Pa-O and Shan people live.
-In the late afternoon, enjoy a walking tour through this peaceful place with an atmosphere reminiscent of the colonial era.
-Nowadays the town is a market center for ethnic minorities from surrounding regions.
-Overnight in Kalaw.
+We visit Shwe Oo Min pagoda, a small cave with several Buddha statues, kalaw Train Station and a local market.
+The town is a market center for ethnic minorities from surrounding regions.

 Day 5: Inle Lake